delta-io/delta-rs/docs/usage/working-with-partitions.md

 ### Optimize & Vacuum

 Partitioned tables can accummulate many small files if a partition is frequently appended to.
 You can compact these into larger files on a specific partition with [`optimize.compact`](../../delta_table/#deltalake.DeltaTable.optimize).

+If we want to target compaction at specific partitions we can include partition filters.

 ```python
  dt.optimize.compact(partition_filters=[("country", "=", "CA")])
  ```